w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ![proxy generation part 2](../assets/polkadot_add_another_proxy.png)

-> Note: You cannot create an anonymous function from the Accounts page, you must be on the
+> NOTE: You cannot create an anonymous function from the Accounts page, you must be on the
 > Extrinsics page.

 ### Removing Proxies